(Updated: June 7, 2022)

 Is There Free Parking Near Caesars Palace?

-If you’re not against the idea of a short walk to find free parking when visiting Caesars Palace, the nearby Venetian across the Strip and slightly north offers a free parking garage.
+If you’re not against the idea of a walk to find free parking when visiting Caesars Palace, the nearby Venetian across the Strip and slightly north offers a free parking garage.

 If that’s full or unavailable, then Treasure Island – which is a little further north and just off Spring Mountain Rd, next to the Strip – also has free self-parking, and you don’t have to be a guest at the hotel to use it.